Hinata-Ishizawa/cophora/README.md

 ## Specify how many tools to install
 To specify the number of tools, use `-l` or `--line' (this option is default).
 The default value is 10.

-## Specify how long the installation takes
+## Specify how many seconds to install
 Use `-s` or `--second`.
 The default value is 10.